MathieuCesbron/data/README.md

 # data

-1. To generate standardize data, run main.py
+1. To generate data, run main.py

 2. The data will be stored in the folder datafile